floweredscarf/su25/projects/byow/index.md

   - Project 3 Partner Reflection (1 pt): Due at [Projct 3 Reflection Form](https://forms.gle/RUWapL4ayzHvYgzs5).
   - All group members must arrive on time, otherwise a 20% late penalty will be applied to the group.

 **Beware: you cannot submit any part of Project 3 late without extenuating circumstances**.
-This is because we are at the end of the semester.
+All submissions after the deadline will result in a score of 0.
 We do not have the same extension policy as previous assignments, so get started early.

 In your Gradescope submission for Phase II, your code should also have "Ambition" features.
 We will be asking for your Gradescope submission ID from Phase II in the Pre-Checkoff form.